Learn more about what we do

 5. Nocturnal/Diurnal Wildlife

 This PowerPoint presentation introduces a variety of nocturnal and Diurnal animals and their habits and habitats.
 Children learn why and how they come to our back yards and how they can tell they have been there!
-This presentation includes a couple of diurnal animals and a couple Nocturnal animals.
+This presentation includes a few of our educational animals.

 6. Benefits of Wildlife

 This presentation introduces you to a variety of wildlife species and informs you of their benefits to our environment, interesting facts and also dispels some myths about these species.
 We also talk about species at risk in our area and environmental and human threats to these species.
+This presentation includes a few of our educational animals.
 A real eye opener and interesting presentation for all ages!

 7. Environmental Awareness